shreyabangar/form-validation/README.md

 # Form ✨

 A simple and interactive web form built with HTML, CSS, and JavaScript.
-This project demonstrates form validation, localStorage usage, and managing saved entries dynamically.
+This project demonstrates form validation and localStorage usage.

 ## 🚀 Features